Job Chapter 6 Summary

 5. In verse 10, Job points to his confidence that he is not guilty of unrepented sin, as Eliphaz accuses him of.
 What specifically does he say?
 Based on what you know from the previous chapters of Job, are his words true?
 How is God at work in this situation?

-7. In verses 24-30, Job turns to his friends asking for them to help him to see how he has sinned.
+7. In verses 24-30, Job turns to his friends, asking for them to help him see how he has sinned.
 Read verse 24 again.
 What specific words does Job use?
 How does his request show humility?
 How can we express humility when confronting others?

 10. Throughout this chapter, Job has maintained that he is not guilty of some vile, heinous sin deserving of such punishment as what he has received from God.
-His final appeal to his friends in verses 24, 28-30 are a plea for help.
+His final appeal to his friends in verses 24 and 28-30 is a plea for help.
 What can we learn from Job's example in these verses?

 Key Words/Phrase